CartoDB/Windshaft/README.md

 A Node.js based webmercator map tile server for PostGIS with Carto map styling API.

-* Pluggable routing to provide customisable tile API URL endpoints
+* Pluggable routing to provide customizable tile API URL endpoints
 * Can render all table data, or data restricted by SQL query
 * Generates image and UTFGrid tiles
 * Accepts, stores, serves, and applies map styles written in the Carto markup language (same markup as Mapbox Tilemill)